-Proof of Vaccination Requirement – City Recreation Facilities
+Proof of Vaccination Requirement – City Facilities

 Upon entrance to the city facilities listed above, users will be asked to provide proof of vaccination and identification.